hvalfangst/Kotlin-Spring-Boot-MVC/README.md

 ## Test Result Analysis

 ### Baseline (C10, N1000)
-The baseline test (Test 1) serves as a critical reference point for evaluating the application's performance.
-It simulates a moderate load with 10 concurrent connections and 1000 requests.
+The baseline test (Test 1), which serves as our reference point, simulates a moderate load with 10 concurrent connections and 1000 requests.
 In this scenario:

-* The application achieved a request rate of 203.67 requests per second, reflecting its responsiveness under typical usage.
+* The application achieved a request rate of 203.67 requests per second.
-* The average latency was measured at 50.95ms, demonstrating efficient response times.
+* The average latency was measured at 50.95ms.
-* All 1000 requests resulted in successful HTTP 2xx responses, indicating robust reliability.
+* All 1000 requests resulted in successful HTTP 2xx responses.

-This baseline test sets the stage for evaluating how the application's performance varies when exposed to different levels of concurrency and request counts

 ### Test 2 (C100, N1000)
 In Test 2, where 100 concurrent connections and 1000 requests were applied:

-* The request rate increased slightly by 1.44% compared to the baseline (Test 1), suggesting a modest scalability improvement.
+* The request rate and throughput stays pretty much the same
-* However, the average latency experienced a significant rise of 863.91%, indicating a potential trade-off between response rate and response time.
+* The average latency experienced a significant rise of 863.91%, indicating that `disaster is imminent`
-* Throughput showed a marginal increase of 2.63% compared to the baseline.

 ### Test 3 (C1000, N2000)
 In Test 3, with 1000 concurrent connections and 2000 requests:

 * The request rate experienced a notable decrease of 51.82% compared to the baseline (Test 1), revealing potential performance limitations under heavy concurrent load.
-* The average latency surged dramatically by 17,040.39%, showcasing a substantial increase in response times.
+* The average latency surged dramatically by `17,040.39%`, showcasing an exponential increase in response times.
 * Throughput declined by 75.33% compared to the baseline, indicating a considerable reduction in data transfer capacity.
-* The test also encountered timeout errors, highlighting the challenges faced by the application under extreme load conditions.

 ## Conclusion
-In summary, the performance tests indicate that the application performs well under moderate load but faces scalability and latency challenges as the level of concurrency increases.
-To improve the application's performance under heavy load conditions, optimizations such as load balancing, connection pooling, and code enhancements may be necessary.
-Further testing and tuning are advisable to ensure the application can meet the demands of real-world usage.
+The findings suggest that this type of application is best suited for environments with low concurrent load due to the sheer amount of database calls to different repositories.
+This could very much be due to the blocking nature of [JDBC](https://spring.io/blog/2018/12/07/reactive-programming-and-relational-databases).

+One can alleviate these performance issues by incorporating caching with [Redis](https://redis.io/) and load balancing with [NGINX](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/), but if performance is in fact important one should consider non-blocking alternatives such as [WebFlux](https://docs.spring.io/spring-framework/reference/web/webflux.html) or [Vert.x](https://vertx.io/); with non-blocking APIs such as [R2DBC](https://r2dbc.io/).